 Fixed Wireless/ WiMax uses a combination of a fiber backbone and wireless towers to deliver broadband at speeds comparable to DSL.
 It is quickly deployed at lower costs with a wide reach.
 Many plans have data usage caps.

-Satellite is a two-way transmission of Internet data passed between satellite and a dish placed at the home.
-Because data traverses long distances, latency delays can occur.
+A satellite is a two-way transmission of Internet data passed between a satellite and a dish placed at the home.
+Because data traverse long distances, latency delays can occur.
 Most plans have data caps, but satellite broadband is 100% available in New York State.

 White Space is an emerging technology that uses the empty fragments of the TV spectrum scattered between frequencies.
 It is less expensive to deploy in areas without major infrastructure, with the ability to travel through physical obstacles, such as trees and mountains, without diminished signal.
 The FCC requires networks to follow strict requirements not to interfere with existing broadcasts.